ICP-hub/icp-cli/README.md

 ## Introduction

-This project is an **npm package** designed to simplify the creation and management of agents and canisters without setup dfx.
+This project is an **npm package** designed to simplify the creation, deployment and management of the identities without setup dfx.
-With this package, users can:
+With this package, users can :
 1. Create a new ICP project
 2. Deploy canisters on the mainnet.
 3. Redeem a coupon for any identity using the principal ID.